 This is a long history that shows how we, as species, evolved together.
 We benefit from one another and have not only formed a symbiotic relationship as species but friendships as individuals.
 Historical influence and years of bonds between our species help our dogs to have developed a natural sense of loyalty toward us.
 This tied with selective breeding and traits meant to create the perfect household pet leads to our loyal pups.

 6. They Need Us

-Domestication has lead dogs to develop a reliance on our support and aid in survival and problem-solving.
+Domestication has led dogs to developing a reliance on our support and aid in survival and problem-solving.
 A study by Udell and Wynne (2008) was titled “A Review of Domestic Dogs’ (Canis Familiaris) Human-Like Behaviors: Or Why Behavior Analysts Should Stop Worrying and Love Their Dogs”.
 This study found that when proposed with a solvable problem, dogs would often look to their owners for aid.
 This reliance shows a sense of trust.
 Our dogs trust that we will help them when they need aid and provide for them, this is where they derive a sense of loyalty.

 Furthermore, this human found that dogs are able to respond to conscious or subconscious human cues even at a very young age.
-This hints towards the idea that domesticated dogs have some instinctual behaviors to look for human influence in problem-solving or pursuing new obstacles.
+This hints toward the idea that domesticated dogs have some instinctual behaviors to look for human influence in problem-solving or pursuing new obstacles.
 Over many years of these animals working alongside us, we have unconscious behaviors to trust in and benefit from one another.
-Therefore there is an underlying sense of loyalty with all humans from birth, although it can be strengthened with time and different individuals.
+Therefore there is an underlying sense of loyalty in all humans from birth, although it can be strengthened with time and different individuals.
 Their natural hunting instincts have faded and so has their wariness of us as a species, they now rely on us and depend on our aid.